UI Components by Ext JS to Create A Stunning Mobile App

 Ext JS offers all the basic UI elements and advanced components you need to create an efficient user interface and UI design.
 All these responsive and high-performance components are designed to work together flawlessly on any mobile app.

-Drop-down lists UI components enable users to choose one item at a time from the list.
+Dropdowns in UI, also called drop-down menus, enable users to choose one item at a time from the list.
 These lists are compact and save space.
-Ext JS allows you to customize the text in the dropdown menu and text fields to help users understand the necessary action.
+Ext JS allows you to customise the text in the dropdown menu and text fields to help users understand the necessary action. - Search Field

 What Are The Other Key Features Of Ext JS?